saiccoumar/TicTacToe/README.md

 The start scripts automate executing these three functions.
 Modify them to run the commands with your desired client/agents if you'd like to save yourself a little typing while testing!

 ## Implementation
-### Technologies used
-This project is built ground up in python 3.11.
-The only dependencies you'll need are pandas and pytorch for the neural network training, but all the game logic and management is pure python.

 ### Running the Game
 <p align="center">
  <img width="75%" height=auto src="https://github.com/saiccoumar/TicTacToe/assets/55699636/16ed5b25-8ed2-4822-9569-3b01a115e812">